mikus31/MAP675-Assignment-01/README.md

 * Derek and I are using Slack direct messaging to communicate for this assignment. -- mm
 * Michael working off the master, Derek creating branches in the repository. -- mm
 * Division of labor: Michael built README.md.
 Derek built initial index.html. -- mm
+* Used terminal commands (see below) to convert from shapefiles to GeoJSONs. -- mm

 #### Data & Data Source(s)
 * Austin Parks from [Austin's Open Data Portal](https://data.austintexas.gov/) -- mm